AnjaliFartare/HackerNewsApi/README.md

 # HackerNews API

 This ASP.NET Core Web API project fetches the stories from Hacker News and serves them to the frontend.
-Note: This project contains only the backend API code.
-The frontend is handled separately.

 ## Prerequisites
 - [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download)